 Spending too much time looking for blank values in your analytical general ledger?

-Since every company is unique, there are many different ways to set up your Enterprise Management (formerly Sage X3) system.
+Since every company is unique, there are many different ways to set up your Sage X3 system.
 Some companies choose to display blank values in the general ledger… some do not.
 It’s all a customized choice.

 However, when you’re trying to identify blank values specifically, it can take some time to go through your journal entries line by line.